Military Trial Opens For 17-Year-Old Palestinian Activist

 B'tselem, an Israeli human rights organization, criticized the decision to close the trial to reporters.
 "The sudden concern for her rights is even less convincing considering their violation up till now, including her nighttime arrest, which was released to the media, her lengthy investigation in which she faced her interrogators by herself, and her remand in custody," B'tselem added.

-Lasky told reporters that, in her preliminary arguments on Tuesday, she argued the military court itself is illegitimate "because of the illegality of the occupation."
+Lasky told reporters that in her preliminary arguments on Tuesday, she argued that the military court itself is illegitimate "because of the illegality of the occupation."

-She said Israel's occupation of the West Bank, now in its 51st year, is no longer temporary — due to the existence of Israeli settlements and lawmakers' efforts to annex Israeli settlement areas to Israel — and so therefore not legal.
+She said Israel's occupation of the West Bank, now in its 51st year, is no longer temporary — because of the existence of Israeli settlements and lawmakers' efforts to annex Israeli settlement areas to Israel — and so therefore not legal.

-"Occupation is illegal and so this court cannot be holding trial," she told reporters.
+"Occupation is illegal, and so this court cannot be holding trial," she told reporters.

 A statement from activists representing the Tamimis said Lasky also argued there is "abuse of process" because Israeli authorities prosecute residents of the West Bank under two separate legal systems — civil courts for Israeli settlers and military courts for Palestinians.

-Israel argues its presence in the West Bank is not illegal, and that its disputed status should be determined through negotiations.
+Israel argues that its presence in the West Bank is not illegal and that its disputed status should be determined through negotiations.
 It also argues the Palestinians have repeatedly declined Israeli offers of compromise on the territory.

-The prosecution read the indictment but Ahed Tamimi has not yet entered a plea.
+The prosecution read the indictment, but Ahed Tamimi has not yet entered a plea.
 The next hearing is scheduled for March 11, Lasky said.